Frequently asked questions about health insurance coverage options in Minnesota

 Minnesota’s former governor, Mark Dayton, had long been a proponent of Obamacare.
 Dayton chose not to run for a third term in 2018, but Tim Walz, the DFL (Democratic-Farmer-Labor) candidate, won the election, so the governor’s seat continues to be occupied by a Democrat.

-In February 2013, Governor Mark Dayton signed HF9, a bill that expanded access to Minnesota’s Medicaid program under the ACA.
-From late 2013 to November 2020, enrollment in Minnesota Medicaid plans (Medical Assistance) and CHIP plans increased by 32%.
-During the Covid-19 pandemic, enrollment in Minnesota’s managed Medicaid plans surged nearly 17% from February through October 2020.
+In February 2013, former Governor Mark Dayton signed HF9, a bill that expanded access to Minnesota’s Medicaid program under the ACA.
+From late 2013 to August 2022, enrollment in Minnesota Medicaid plans (Medical Assistance) and CHIP plans increased by 53%.
+The enrollment growth was driven by Medicaid expansion, but also largely by the COVID pandemic and the resulting pause on Medicaid disenrollments nationwide.

-Minnesota also established a Basic Health Program (BHP) under the ACA, and is one of only two states to do so (New York is the other).
+Minnesota also established a Basic Health Program (BHP) under the ACA, and is one of only two states to do so (New York is the other; Kentucky plans to follow suit as of 2024).
 Basic Health Programs provide robust, low-premium coverage to people with income between the Medicaid eligibility threshold and 200% of the poverty level, as well as to legally present non-citizens with incomes below 138% FPL who are time-barred from enrolling in Medicaid.
 In Minnesota, the Basic Health Program is known as MinnesotaCare, a program that predates the ACA but was revamped to serve as a BHP as of January 2015.

-(New York also created a BHP as of 2016; to date, New York and Minnesota are the only states that have BHPs, although DC’s Medicaid eligibility extends to 210% of the poverty level.)
+(New York also created a BHP as of 2016; to date, New York and Minnesota are the only states that have BHPs, although DC’s Medicaid eligibility extends to 210% of the poverty level, and Kentucky plans to have a BHP as of 2024.)

 Premiums and out-of-pocket costs in MinnesotaCare are lower than in plans offered at low incomes in other ACA marketplaces.
 At various points Minnesota lawmakers have considered extending access to MinnesotaCare to higher income levels or even all income levels, but such plans have not been enacted.